 3. B2B Social Media Marketing is a Long-Term Strategy

 The last and perhaps most important mindset change that all businesses need to undergo to put themselves in a position for B2B social media marketing success is tempering your expectations regarding time frame.
 It will most likely take weeks for your first results to begin showing and months before your social media marketing presence is driving impressive, measurable results.

 The good news: the relationships you build that way are based on your engagement and your expertise.
 You will build yourself a long-lasting pipeline of contacts that will either engage with you directly or refer you to others.
 It’s not the quick rush of getting 500 clicks to your website after running an ad on Facebook.
-But the advantage is that the relationships from social selling are pre-qualified; it’s not simply someone clicking on a keyword-ad, only to realize that you define their search term differently then they do.
-And finally, it’s also not something that immediately stops afterwards after that initial engagement.
+But the advantage is that the relationships from social selling are pre-qualified; it’s not simply someone clicking on a keyword ad, only to realize that you define their search term differently than they do.
+And finally, it’s also not something that immediately stops afterward after that initial engagement.